nhsconnect/gpconnect/pages/foundations/foundations_use_case_read_an_organisation.md

 - SHALL return `Organization` resources that conform to the `CareConnect-GPC-Organization-1` profile.
 - SHALL include the URI of the `CareConnect-GPC-Organization-1` profile StructureDefinition in the `Organization.meta.profile` element of the returned `Organization` resource.
 - SHALL include the `versionId` of the current version of the `Organization` resource.
-- SHALL include all relevant business `identifier` details (i.e. ODS Code and/or ODS Site Code) for the `Organization` resource.
+- SHALL include all relevant business `identifier` details (i.e. ODS Code) for the `Organization` resource.

 ```json
 {